Postiglione

 Postiglione (Campanian: Pustiglione) is a town and comune in the province of Salerno in the Campania region of south-western Italy.

 Geography

-Located in Cilento, below the Alburni mountains, borders with the municipalities of Altavilla Silentina, Campagna, Castelcivita, Controne, Contursi Terme, Serre and Sicignano degli Alburni.
+Located in Cilento, below the Alburni mountains, the comune borders the municipalities of Altavilla Silentina, Campagna, Castelcivita, Controne, Contursi Terme, Serre and Sicignano degli Alburni.

 Postiglione counts 5 frazioni: Canneto, Duchessa, Selvanera, Terzo di Mezzo and Zancuso.
-Canneto, located on the road between Postiglione and Controne, is the most populated one.
+Canneto, located on the road between Postiglione and Controne, is the most populated frazioni.